juniperbevensee/More_and_Better_AI/README.md

 ## Use notes

 Remember LLMs work via token prediction which has potentially fundamental problems related to hallucination.
 Each model is also limited by its training data.
-You can overcome it's fine tuning to an extent with prompt engineering but still, use it as a tool but don't treat it as authoritative truth.
+You can overcome its fine tuning and patterns to an extent with prompt engineering and additional training data/rounds but still, use it as a tool.
+Don't treat it as authoritative truth.
 It's not a lawyer.
 It's not wikipedia.
 It's not your therapist.
+It's not your friend.
-But it can still help you with all three.
+But it could potentially help you with all four.

 ## Installation